Gravity Midstream, October 2017

 Nuevo Midstream, November 2014

 In November 2014 Western Gas Partners, LP (NYSE: WES) completed the acquisition of Nuevo Midstream for $1.5 billion.
 Nuevo focused on developing, acquiring, owning and operating natural gas midstream assets in growing production areas to provide services to producers such as natural gas gathering, compression, transportation, measurement, treating/conditioning and processing.
 Nuevo's business strategy focused on building strong, effective partnerships with customers and purchasers of the products delivered from its systems.
-The company's growth was be driven by organic growth from its existing asset base and asset acquisitions as well as grassroots development projects.
+The company's growth was driven by organic growth from its existing asset base and asset acquisitions as well as grassroots development projects.
 Nuevo focused on established producing basins where its management team has prior experience and established relationships and those basins experiencing significant activity.
 The Nuevo management team has extensive experience developing, owning and operating midstream assets throughout the United States, including west Texas, the Gulf Coast, Midcontinent, Midwest and California.

 Nuevo focused on the operation and expansion of its significant natural gas gathering processing footprint in the rapidly developing Delaware Basin in west Texas and southeast New Mexico, with particular focus on the production from the Avalon Shale trend and the Bone Springs and Wolfcamp formations.
 This region of the Permian Basin is generating strong demand for midstream infrastructure and the marketing services producers require to rapidly deliver liquids to high value markets.